jackcassady/BillionaireAnalysis/README.md

 33.7% increase shows how women are slowly becoming wealthier and it will be interesting to see how these numbers continue to change in the future.

+Total change over time animation can be seen by downloading the total_wealth_change.mp4 file.

 ### Industry ###
 To break down the analysis even further I looked at which industries had created the most wealth in the top 100 list as well as which industries had the highest amount of positive natural growth.